March 28, 2024

 Scorzonera radiata

-Scorzonera radiata is a species of flowering plant in the family Asteraceae, widely distributed in Northeast Asia.
-The name Scorzonera derives from the Italian scorza nera meaning “black bark” (or “black rind”), referencing the dark outer appearance of the edible root.
-Some sources also point to the Italian word scorzone, which refers to a venomous snake, as the plant was historically used as an antidote for snake bites (leading to its common name, “viper’s grass”).
-In the 16th century, it was believed to be effective against not just snake bites, but also the bubonic plague.
+Scorzonera radiata is a flowering plant in the family Asteraceae, widely distributed in Northeast Asia.
+The generic name Scorzonera derives from the Italian scorza nera (“black bark” or “black rind”), referring to the dark outer appearance of the edible root.
+Some sources also trace the term to the Old French word scorzon, which denotes a venomous snake; historically, the plant was used as an antidote for snake bites, hence the common name viper’s grass.
+Historical records indicate that the plant was believed effective not only against snake bites but also against the bubonic plague.
+Scorzonera radiata is used in Mongolian traditional medicine to treat fever induced by bacterial and viral infections.

 March 22, 2024